HerczigA/CMake_C-/README.txt

 After that you can build with <cmake --build .>.
 It will build the binary to the room directory.

 For using ninja < cmake -GNinja .>.
 Then after built ninja files just add <ninja > command.
 It makes much faster compiling and building.
-It will handle to use with simplier commands
+It will handle to use with simplier commands.
+If there is any problem with <cmake -GNinja > remove CMakeCache.txt and after that try again.
+It shoul be handle the problem.
+Then you could use ninja!!!!!